kylrw/kylrw/README.md

 <h1 align="center">Hi 👋, I'm Kyler</h1>
-<h3 align="center">Hello there!
+<h3 align="left">Hello there!
 I'm Kyler, a Computer Engineering student at McMaster University 🖥️ with a profound interest in AI, Robotics, Space and Climate Change.

 My fascination for technology drives my quest to overcome new challenges and continuously learn new technologies 🧠.